The Agent Factory Thesis

 The left column is the thesis.
 The right column is 2026.

-The three are not mutually exclusive.
-A serious Agent Factory may use all three — different engines for different Workers, as Invariant 4 permits.
+The four are not mutually exclusive.
+A serious Agent Factory may use all of them — different engines for different Workers, as Invariant 4 permits.
 They aren't competing products; they're different theories of where the agent ends and the infrastructure begins.

 Picking Your Engine